MorisMwai/T2G_EmailSummaryBot/README.md

 - Load configuration values and assets

 #### 2. **Get Transaction Data**
-- Retrieve queue items one at a time from `FilteredEmailsQueue`
+- Pull queue items from `FilteredEmailsQueue` one at a time until empty

 #### 3. **Process Transaction**
-- Increment counter
+- Increment counters
-- Track sender or log details if necessary
+- Track sender details (optional logging)
-- Compose summary when last item is processed
+- If the item is a **summary type**, store `ProcessedEmails` and `ProcessedEmailsWithAttachments`
-- Send summary email via Outlook
+- Compose and send a summary email using collected counters:
+  - `ProcessedEmails`
+  - `ProcessedEmailsWithAttachments`

 #### 4. **End Process**
-- Clean up resources
+- Dispose resources and log completion

 ---